C6WX/Group-7/README.md

 - Outline the initial goals or objectives you aim to achieve.
 - Identify any anticipated challenges or potential issues that may arise during development.

+- little nightmares 2 inspired game
+- you play as a child in a large bedroom
+- the monster you are having to survive against is the boogyman
+- the player will have to use a small candle to see around them and light large candles to keep them out of the dark
+- if the player spends too long in the dark, they die
+- the player has to find a combination around the room by using candles to see so that they can open a locked diary which holds a key that opens the window which the player will use to escape

 ## Research (Suggested Word Count 1,100)

 ### Methodology